 About Me

 Hello!/Bonjour!/नमस्ते!/કેમ છો?
-My name is Dharmik Patel.
+I'm Dharmik.
 I am currently a graduate student in physics at the University of Ottawa.
-I was previously at the University of Toronto where I graduated with an Honours Bachelor of Science (Mathematics and Physics Specialist program) in 2024.
+I was previously at the University of Toronto where I completed my undergraduate studies in mathematics and physics.
 My primary interests lie in theoretical quantum optics and information, with a focus on photonic quantum computing.
-I did my undergraduate work in this area under the supervision of Prof. John Sipe and Dr. Colin Vendromin, and my current advisor is Prof. Khabat Heshami at the NRC.
+I did my undergraduate thesis work in this area under the supervision of Prof. John Sipe and Dr. Colin Vendromin, and my current advisor is Prof. Khabat Heshami at the NRC.

-I was born in Vadodara (India) and lived in Nanjing (China) and Pattaya (Thailand) before I moved back home to Ahmedabad.
+I was born in Vadodara and had stints in China and Thailand before I moved back to what I consider home: Ahmedabad.

-You can view my full CV here: Curriculum Vitae
+You can view my current CV here: Curriculum Vitae (last updated January 2026)

 Research

 My research interests span across quantum physics, from foundations to information processing.
-I am especially interested in using ideas from mathematics to explore new perspectives in quantum optics and information.
+I am especially interested in using ideas from mathematics to explore new perspectives and develop new tools in quantum optics and information.

 Current Projects